ast-grep/ast-grep.github.io/website/reference/yaml.md

 Be sure to remove `./` to the beginning of your rules. ast-grep will not recognize the paths if you add `./`.
 :::

+Paths in `files` are relative to the project root directory, that is, `sgconfig.yml`'s directory.

 ### `ignores`
 * type: `Array<String>`